awsdocs/amazon-ec2-user-guide-windows/doc_source/xen-drivers-overview.md

 **Installation Options**
 + You can use AWS Systems Manager to automatically update the PV drivers\.
 For more information, see [Walkthrough: Automatically Update PV Drivers on EC2 Windows Instances \(Console\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-pvdriver.html) in the *AWS Systems Manager User Guide*\.
-+ You can download the setup package and run the install program manually\.
-For information about downloading and installing the AWS PV drivers, see [Upgrade Windows Server Instances \(AWS PV Upgrade\)](Upgrading_PV_drivers.md#aws-pv-upgrade)\.
++ You can [download](https://s3.amazonaws.com/ec2-windows-drivers-downloads/AWSPV/Latest/AWSPVDriver.zip) the setup package and run the install program manually\.
+For information about downloading and installing the AWS PV drivers, or if you are upgrading a domain controller, see [Upgrade Windows Server Instances \(AWS PV Upgrade\)](Upgrading_PV_drivers.md#aws-pv-upgrade)\.

 ### AWS PV Driver Package History<a name="pv-driver-history"></a>